It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 The most common reasons for flexible sigmoidoscopy are as follows:

-- Blood in the stool or rectal bleeding believed to be from the lower colon or anorectal area.
+- Blood in the stool or rectal bleeding is believed to be from the lower colon or anorectal area.

 - Persistent diarrhea

 - After radiation treatment to the pelvis, a patient has lower gastrointestinal symptoms.

 - For the medical treatment of colitis (inflammation of the colon).